 CHN has written this document in order to comply with all of the principles of Schedule 1 of the PIPEDA.
-The privacy officer appointed by CHN is Jennifer Wilson.
+The Privacy and Data Protection Officer appointed by CHN is Jennifer Wilson.

 - ensure that all personal information held by the organization is protected;

 - maintain the organizations’ personal information policies and practices;

 - have the authority to intervene on privacy issues relating to any of the organization’s operations;

 - analyze all personal information handling practices including ongoing activities and new initiatives.

 The privacy officer’s name will be identified on CHN’s web site and in publications.
 CHN staff will be informed and trained on privacy policies and procedures.